Romani people in Hungary: Hungarian Roma in the late Medieval and Early Modern periods

-Ottoman Time
+Ottoman Period

 Muslim Roma settled in Baranya and the City Pécs at the Ottoman Hungary.
 After the Siege of Pécs when the Habsburgs took it back, Muslim Roma and other Muslims were converted to the Catholic faith in the years 1686 -1713.
 Interestingly, the Ghagar, a subgroup of the Doms in Egypt, have an oral history that some of them once went to Hungary.

 In the mid-18th century, Empress Maria Theresa (1740–1780) and Emperor Joseph II (1780–1790) dealt with the Romani question by the contradictory methods of enlightened absolutism.
 Maria Theresa enacted a decree prohibiting the use of the name "Cigány" (Hungarian) or "Zigeuner" (German) ("Gypsy") and requiring the terms "new peasant" and "new Hungarian" to be used instead.
-However, she later placed restrictions on Romani marriages and ordered children to be taken away from Romani parents to be raised in "bourgeois or peasant" families.
+She later placed restrictions on Romani marriages and ordered children to be taken away from Romani parents to be raised in "bourgeois or peasant" families.
 This was combined with decrees that prohibited the nomadic lifestyle that a large part of the Roma population had followed.

-Joseph II prohibited use of the Romani language in 1783.
-The forced assimilation essentially proved successful.
-In the 19th and 20th centuries, the vast majority of the Romani population — who had settled hundreds of years earlier and held onto their customs and culture for a long time — assimilated, even forgetting their native language.